-One serving of oats contains 66% carbohydrates, 17% proteins and 11 % fibre thus making it a well-balance nutritional composition.
+One serving of oats contains 62 gms carbohydrates, 13 gms proteins and 10 gms fibre thus making it a well-balanced nutritional composition.
 Apples are high in fibre and contain polyphenols which act as antioxidants.

 8. Savoury Corn Tarts

-Instead of using maida shells, this recipe uses gluten free maize flour.
+Instead of using maida, this recipe uses gluten-free maize flour.
 Corn contains fibre, which aids in proper digestion of food in children.
-One large ear of corn carries about 123 calories, 5 grams of protein, and 27 grams of carbohydrates, making it a perfect meal for growing children.
+100 gms makki atta (maize flour) carries about 334 calories, 9 grams of protein, and 65 grams of carbohydrates, making it a perfect meal for growing children.

 9. Dates and Cashew Laddoos

 This is an energy-boosting snack.
 Dates contain Vitamin B6, copper and magnesium, which is great for healing functions, while cashew contains vitamins, minerals and antioxidants.
 These are one of the best evening snacks for toddlers.

 Soak one cup of de-seeded dates in water, for an hour, and then drain the water to dry them off.
 Blend 1 cup of cashew nuts and ½ a cup of grated coconut in the mixer before adding the dates, salt, and coconut oil and blending it once again.
 Once a sticky mixture is formed, roll into small balls, and place them on a baking tray.
 Refrigerate the mix for an hour before serving it to kids.

 This quick snack contains potatoes, which are low in calories and are a great source of Vitamin C and B6, manganese, and phosphorus.
 The goodness of honey, garlic, and other herbs are a bonus.
 Honey consists of Vitamin B6, thiamine, pantothenic, and riboflavin.